Birte Weiss

-Birte Weiss (born 1 May 1941) is a Danish journalist and social democrat politician, who served in various capacities in the government of Denmark.
-She works as a journalist for the newspaper Weekendavisen.
+Birte Weiss (1 May 1941 – 14 March 2026) was a Danish journalist and social democrat politician, who served in various capacities in the government of Denmark.
+She worked as a journalist for the newspaper Weekendavisen.

 Early life and education

 Weiss was born on 1 May 1941.
 She was trained as a journalist with the social democrat press from 1960 to 1963.
-Later she attended the University of Copenhagen and studied there comparative literature.
+Later, she attended the University of Copenhagen and studied there comparative literature.

 Career

 Weiss began her career as a journalist, working for Demokraten and then for Information.
-Next she involved in politics and became a member of the Danish Parliament for the Social Democrats for two terms; from 1971 to 1973 and from 1975 to 2001.
+Next, she involved in politics and became a member of the Danish Parliament for the Social Democrats for two terms; from 1971 to 1973 and from 1975 to 2001.
 She was the chairperson of the council of Denmark’s Radio/TV from 1981 to 1986.
 She served as the deputy chairperson of the social democrats from 1994 to 1996 and first vice-chairperson of the Parliament from 1998 to 1999.

 She assumed various cabinet positions.
 Her first ministerial post was the minister of interior, and she served in the office from 1993 to 1997.
 She resigned from the post on 20 October, and Thorkild Simonsen succeeded her in the post.
 She was also the minister of church affairs which she held from 1994 to 1996.
 She was appointed minister of health in 1996, and her tenure lasted until 1998.
-Lastly she served as the minister of research and information technology from 1999 to 2001.
+Lastly, she served as the minister of research and information technology from 1999 to 2001.